Cove Security Review 2026

 We might earn a commission based on product recommendations at no extra cost to you.
 Learn More

-One of each piece of equipment my system came with.
+One of each piece of Cove security equipment my system came with.

 I’ve had the Cove home security system installed in my house for a while now, and I’ve been putting it through the tests.
-This is my full, honest review.
+This is my full, honest Cove security review.
 I paid for all the equipment out of my own pocket, so there’s no sponsorship or bias here.
-I’ll cover the equipment, cameras, sensors, the DIY installation process, monitoring, pricing, and all the things I think you should know before buying.
+I’ll cover the Cove security equipment, security cameras, sensors, the DIY home security installation process, professional monitoring, pricing, and all the things I think you should know before buying.

 This is my complete review of the Cove home security system.
-I’ve had it in my house for a while now and I’ve been putting it through all the different tests.
-So, in this review I’ll cover all the different features, pros + cons, pricing, and finally I give my opinion on the system as a whole.
+I’ve had the Cove system in my home for a while now and I’ve been putting it through all the different tests.
+So, in this security review I’ll cover all the different features, pros + cons, monitoring plans, pricing, and finally I give my opinion on whether Cove is one of the best home security systems on the market.

 If you’ve been reading Cove security reviews trying to figure out if this system is actually any good, then this article will defintily help you decide.